 The US remains a popular choice for higher education among students globally.
-Applying for a college and finally selecting one in the US is an uphill task.
-Around 100,000 students apply for a US visa every year from India.
+Applying for a college and selecting one in the US is an uphill task.
+Every year, around 100,000 students apply for a US visa from India.

-You have gone through a long journey before reaching the visa application stage, be it giving tests, selecting colleges, preparing your applications, getting an admit or planning for your finances.
+Before reaching the visa application stage, you have gone through a long journey: giving tests, selecting colleges, preparing your applications, getting an admit, or planning for your finances.
 You have made your way through all challenges.

-It is paramount that you know the steps that need to be followed before applying for a US Student Visa.
-This article will discuss the details of US study visa for students to help students realise their study in USA dream.
+This article will discuss the details of US study visas for students to help students realize their studies in the USA dream.
+It is paramount that you know the steps to be followed before applying for a US Student Visa.
 For more information on how to apply, check out our other article on US Student Visa application.

 Three types of student visas:-

-It is one of the most common and most popular visas amongst all.
-This type of visa is mainly for students looking to pursue a full-time course in the US (18+ hours per week).
-As an F-1 visa holder, you can pursue any course, i.e. diploma, bachelor's, master's, PhD, and can also work part-time for 20 hours every week.
+It is one of the most common and most popular visas of all.
+This type of visa is mainly for students looking to pursue a full-time course in the U.S. (18+ hours per week).
+As an F-1 visa holder, you can pursue any course, i.e., diploma, bachelor's, master's, Ph.D., and can also work part-time for 20 hours every week.
 Under the optional practical training program, you can likewise work for a year with an F-1 Visa after securing your degree.
 However, you can extend it for another year.
-Always keep yourself updated with F1 visa news, and also keep track of your F1 Visa Status.
+Keep yourself updated with F1 student visa news and keep track of your F1 Visa Status.

+Mainly for the students who wish to pursue a vocational course from a non-academic institution in the US These courses include culinary expressions, media creation, clinical help, cosmetology, and other specialized courses.
 The second-highest number of student visas issued are M1 visas.
-Mainly for the students who wish to pursue a vocational course from a non-academic institution in the US.
-These courses include culinary expressions, media creation, clinical help, cosmetology, and other specialised courses.
 There is a provision of a 12-month stay, or till the time the course is ongoing.
 However, you can extend your stay tenure by applying to the US citizenship and immigration service department.
-However, you cannot work anywhere in the US with your M-1 visa.
+However, you cannot work anywhere in the U.S. with your M-1 visa.

-It is a six-month scholars visa for any understudy, visiting researcher, or instructor looking for work and study-based guest programs in the US.
-The J-1 visa includes internships, international visitor programs, or any other short-term programs.
-You can stay in the US on a J-1 visa till your exchange program is completed.
+The J-1 student visa includes internships, international visitor programs, or other short-term programs.
+It is a six-month scholars visa for any understudy, visiting researcher, or instructor looking for work and study-based guest programs in the US You can stay in the US on a J-1 visa till your exchange program is completed.

 Once you have completed your studies and got a job in the US, you can convert your Student visa to a professional working visa (H1B).

-You should apply for a US Visa for Student as soon as you receive your I-20 form from your university, in which you are taking admission.
+You should apply for a US Visa for Student as soon as you receive your I-20 form from the university you are taking admission to.
+Usually, it takes 5-6 weeks to complete the visa process (including receiving your visa).
 The F-1 visa is given 120 days before the beginning of your course.
 Be that as it may, you won't be permitted to enter the US until 30 days before the beginning date of your course.
 So you should plan your future course of action accordingly.
-Usually, it takes 5-6 weeks to complete the whole visa process (including receiving your visa).

 Step 1.
 Applying for admission to US Universities

-Apply for admission as early as possible so that you can get your confirmation soon.
-After getting selected by a college or university, then only you should apply for a visa.
-It is advised that you should apply for SEVP (Student and Exchange Visitor Program) recognised colleges.
+Apply for admission as early as possible to get your confirmation soon.
+After getting selected by a college or university, only you should apply for a visa.

+It is advised that you should apply for SEVP (Student and Exchange Visitor Program) recognized colleges.